Student Loan Information for High School Students

 3. Not Having a Plan

-Life comes with a long parade of surprises and upsets.
+Life can be unpredictable.
 The one thing you could have power over is your school loan repayment plan.
-Know exactly when your student loan repayment plan starts (in some cases, that could be before you graduate), and know exactly what your monthly payment will be.
+It’s important that you know exactly when your student loan repayment plan starts (in some cases, that could be before you graduate), and exactly what your monthly payment will be.

-Be proactive about keeping track of changing interest rates and rising tuition, as well as costs of books, room and board, food expenses, and anything else related directly to your education.
+It can also be helpful to set up a budget that accounts for all of your college costs, including tuition, books, room and board, food expenses, and anything else related directly to your education.
 If you budget for it ahead of time, you can help make it easier to use your student loan money wisely.

 4. Not Realizing That Interest Continues Accruing

 Understanding how and when interest accrues on your student loans is critical.
-For most student loans, interest will accrue while you are in-school and during your grace periods.
-A grace period is the period of time after you graduate or leave school at least half-time in which you are not required to make payments.
-The grace period on federal student loans is typically six months.
-Private student loans may or may not have a grace period.
+For many student loans, interest will accrue while you are in school and during your grace periods.
+(A grace period is the period of time after you graduate or drop down below half-time attendance, during which you are not required to make payments.)

-Also understand that the accrued interest may be capitalized on the loan under certain circumstances, like at the end of the grace period or after periods of forbearance.
-This is the case for Direct Unsubsidized Student Loans.
+With the exception of subsidized federal student loans, interest will continue to accrue even if you are not making payments on your student loan.
+It will then typically be capitalized.
 Capitalization occurs when the accrued interest is added to the principal balance of the loan (the original amount borrowed).
 This new value becomes the balance on which interest is calculated moving forward.

 Recommended: Understanding Capitalized Interest on Student Loans